GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

          Optional: To run individual tests:
           $ am_api_v1_accept.py -a am-undertest Test.test_GetVersion
      (b) Correct errors and run step (4a) again, as needed.
+     	 * See "Common Errors and What to Do About It" below for how to deal with common errors.
+In particular, you may find --more-strict helpful if your AM returns an empty RSpec when a slice does not exist.

  (5) Congratulations!
 You are done.